Rupanshparth/SoC-2022_QML/README.md

 - Studied how quantum computers can do any classical computation.
 - Studied quantum parallelism.
 - Studied Deutsch and Deutsch-Josha algorithms.
-- Implemented Deutsch-Josha on qiskit.
+- Implemented Deutsch-Josha algorithm on qiskit.

 ###### Quantum Fourier Transform